microsoft/csapps-msteams-watercooler/README.md

           ClientId as same values
        5. __Bot Secret__: The created Bot Secret.
 If you create the ClientId as Bot Id then you can also keep the client secret as Bot Secret.
-       6. __Base Resource Name__: It will give a prefix to your resources.
-So those duplicates and deployments failures will be eradicated.
+       6. __Base Resource Name__: You need to think of a name here, keep it under 12 characters and all lower-case.
-       7. __User Id__: You need to provide the Admin User Id, who will initiate the calls in the application on behalf.
+       7. __User Id__: This is the Azure AD GUID for the user account you want to run the application as.
+It just needs to be a regular AD account, no special licencing or permissions.
-       8. __Storage Account Name__: The Azure storage table name.
+       8. __Storage Account Name__: you need to think of a short name here for the storage table, keep it under 12 characters and all lower-case.
-       9. __Web API Url__: The app service name for the backend deployment.
+       9. __Web API Url__: Think of a name for your backend app service (e.g. watercoolerwebapi) - write this down as you'll need it later.
-       10. __Web UI Url__: The app service name for the frontend deployment (Keep this name safe, we will need it while creating app service for UI).
+       10. __Web UI Url__: Think of a name for your frontend app service (e.g. watercoolerwebui) - write this down as you'll need it later.
        11. __SKU__: The app service plan.
 Basically the values are F1 (Free), D1 (Shared), B1, B2, B3
            (Basic), S1, S2, S3 (Standard plans), P1v2, P2v2, P3v2 (Premium V2 service plans)etc. You can
            check all the plans and its costs [here](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/).
 E.g. S1